 Vast wilderness and a variety of wildlife, wild rivers and trickling streams, mountain meadows and alpine lakes.
 These are some of the natural trademarks of Leavenworth Washington located in the eastern foothills of the Cascade Mountains.
 Well known for its Bavarian-themed downtown and Alps-looking mountainous surroundings, Leavenworth is also very popular with outdoor and recreation enthusiasts of all types.
 But you don’t have to be a skilled athlete or go very far from your car to escape the sounds of the city and enjoy all that nature has to offer.

 Just a few blocks from downtown, enjoy an easy walk around Blackbird Island which is a haven for wildlife year-round and the canal that surrounds it fills with salmon twice a year.
-There are trails that follow the river, the canal and that go right through the interior of the island but was formed and utilized for a sawmill back in the old logging days.
-There are many beaches along the river and the canal that while popular for swimming on hot summer days, can be more private in the early mornings and evenings, or during the early spring or fall.
+There are trails that follow the river, the canal, and that go right through the interior of the island, which was formed and utilized for a sawmill back in the old logging days.
+There are many beaches along the river and the canal that while popular for swimming on hot summer days, can be more private during the early spring or fall.

 If you want to get a little further away and are willing to work for it, check out our Trails Page for area hiking, biking, and snowshoe trails which offer even more remoteness and the chance to be truly surrounded by nature for miles and miles.